jensakut/CarND-MPC-Project/README.md

   }
 ```

 ## Next steps

 The car is still wobbly after cutting a fast corner, there is a reluctance to return to the center.
 Less steering continuity might improve this.

 In real life, the speed should be dynamic.
 It should be a minimum of speed limit and cornering angle of a longer prediction into the future.
 Right now, a car would drive like a maniac, breaking at the last possible moment.
+While computing the waypoints themselves, a target speed should be computed.
 It would be interesting to use an optimizer to search for better cost parameters by using a representative measurement set.

 The car doesn't start stable, because the prediction uses an almost-zero speed.
 At zero speed, a minimum speed for the model would help.